-Before the test, we asked the participants to provide some background information, and tested their colour vision with an Ishihara test.
+Before the test, we asked the participants to provide some background information, and tested their colour vision with an Ishihara test6.

-&lt;sup>6 https://en.wikipedia.org/wiki/Ishihara\test.
+6 https://en.wikipedia.org/wiki/lshihara_test.
 Accessed 03 November 20223.

 After the test, the participants answered a survey about cybersickness and the immersion level of the tested objects.
-The answers are stored in the table of file questionnaire\responses.csv.
-The structure of the table is described in Table 6.
+The answers are stored in the table of file questionnaire_responses.csv.
+The structure of the table is described in Table 10.